anayrat/blog/content/post/2018/2018-02-28-Replication-logique-fonctionnement-interne.en.md

 title = "Logical replication internals" date = 2018-03-10T12:19:41+01:00
 draft = false
 summary = "This post explains how logical replication works.
-Especially, difference beharvoirs depending of workloads"
+Especially, difference behaviors depending of workloads"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.